22fortisetliber/22fortisetliber.github.io/content/post/Golang101-channel.md

 # I. Channels

-Channels are typed conduits through which you can send and receive values using the channel operator ==&larr;== .
+Channels are typed conduits through which you can send and receive values using the channel operator <mark>&larr;</mark> .

 ## 1.1.
 Creating and Using Channels